Hire in Chile

 Visas and Foreign Workers

-The Resident subject-to-a-contract status or Work Contract Visa is the most common long-term work authorization category.
+The Work Contract Visa is the most common long-term work authorization category.
 These are the requisites for a foreigner to sign a work contract in Chile:

 The hiring of the worker and the contract must comply with all pertaining legal and labor measures, as well as ones established by the aliens register office (Extranjería) required for obtaining a Work Contract Visa.